Mongolia is a vast country with

 Continue south to Gazriin Chuluu, a picturesque

 mountain in the granite belt of Mongolia.
-Take
+Stop en

 Venture into the Gobi desert and the

-rare species as the Argali sheep, snow leopards
+rare species such as the Argali sheep and snow

-Ongiin Khiid monastery can still be visited.
-The
+remains of the Ongiin Khiid monastery can still

-was destroyed under communist rule.
-Now it is
+destroyed under communist rule and is now is

 slowly being rebuilt.
 (B, L, D)

-the capital of the Mongolian empire, in its
+capital of the Mongolian empire, in its heyday

-walls.
-Little remains today, but visits to the
+remains today, but visits to the museum and

 and gain an insight into the nomadic lifestyle by